-Representatives must comply with Agency rules governing adjudication, including those governing the conduct of representatives in agency adjudications.
+Representatives must comply with Agency rules governing adjudication, including insert the relevant rules for this agency those governing the conduct of representatives in agency adjudications.

-- See, e.g., Davy v.
+- 1. See, e.g., Davy v.
 SEC, 792 F.2d 1418, 1421 (9th Cir.
 1986) ("There can be little doubt that the Commission, like any other institution in which lawyers or other professionals participate, has authority to police the behavior of practitioners before it."). - 2.
 Standards applying to an attorney include, in addition to agency rules, the rules of professional conduct and ethics of the jurisdictions in which the attorney is licensed to practice.
 48 C.F.R. § 65101.35(a) (CBCA); see rule 300(B). - 3.
+Given that attorneys' professional conduct is already regulated under state law, any remedies.
 Any remedies for violations of agency rules by attorney representatives must be limited to the proceeding in which those violations occurred.
 See ABA Section of Administrative Law and Regulatory Practice, Report to the House of Delegates: Resolution, 2, n.2 (February 2023) (reaffirming 1982 policy regarding federal agencies adopting standards of practice governing attorney representatives in agency adjudication).
+The committee does not opine to what extent an agency may wish to apply limitations to sanctions to non-lawyer representations.

-Commented [MG103]: Comment from George Cohen: Should this be "these rules"?
+Commented [MG108]: Comment from George Cohen: Should this be "these rules"?

-Commented [MG104]: Comment from Stefanie Davis: And other authorized representatives?
+Commented [MG109]: Comment from Stefanie Davis: And other authorized representatives?
 Or are they exempt from remedies?